apache/zookeeper/zookeeper-docs/src/main/resources/markdown/zookeeperAdmin.md

     (Java system property: **zookeeper.commitLogCount**)
     Zookeeper maintains an in-memory list of last committed requests for fast synchronization with followers when the followers are not too behind.
 This improves sync performance in case when your snapshots are large (>100,000).
-    The default commitLogCount value is 500.
+The default value is 500 which is the recommended minimum.

 * *snapSizeLimitInKb* :
     (Java system property: **zookeeper.snapSizeLimitInKb**)